Townes Van Zandt (album): Cover artwork

+Covers

 Many of the compositions on Townes Van Zandt have been covered by other artists.
 Some notable examples include "For the Sake of the Song", which was recorded by Azure Ray on their EP November and William Boyd Chisum on his 2006 album Chasing The Wind.
 "Columbine" appeared on the 2000 album The Girl I Left Behind by Joyce Andersen.
 "Lungs" appeared on the 1995 live album Nights Between Stations by Chris & Carla and on the 2005 release Cask Strength Black Metal by black metal band Dead Raven Choir.
 Van Zandt's close friend and fellow troubadour Guy Clark covered "Don't You Take It Too Bad" on his 1979 On The Road Live album and again on his 1995 LP Craftsman.
 Van Zandt disciple Steve Earle recorded four songs from the album for his tribute Townes in 2009.
 Gustav Haggren covered "Fare Thee Well, Miss Carousel" on the 2009 album Introducing Townes Van Zandt Via the Great Unknown.
 "Waiting Around to Die" is one of the singer's most covered compositions, having been recorded by The Be Good Tanyas (whose version appears in the episode "Bit by a Dead Bee" in the second season of the hit TV series Breaking Bad), Matt Cutillo, the Dead Raven Choir, Biana De Leon, Foreign Born, Frenchy Burrito, Pat Haney, Rhonda Harris and Helldorado.
 A duet of "Waiting Around to Die" featuring Van Zandt and Calvin Russell can be heard on The Best of Townes Van Zandt.